With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 Not only do mirrors amplify natural and electrical light, they are masters of illusion; making spaces appear and feel so much bigger than their physical dimensions.

-And despite their transition from being rare objects owned only by the few to being commonplace possessions, the mirror’s decorative popularity still endures to this day, and none more so than in rare and authentic antique mirrors.
+And despite their transition from rare objects owned by the few to commonplace possessions, the mirror’s decorative popularity still endures to this day, especially when it comes to rare and authentic antique mirrors.

-Back then they were crafted from obsidian, a type of volcanic glass, which was ground and polished until it reflected images, albeit darkly and distortedly.
+At that time they were crafted from obsidian (a type of volcanic glass) which was ground and polished until it reflected images - albeit darkly and very distortedly.

 All across the world in the following millenia the mirror appeared again and again in different forms.

-They were made from polished copper in Mesopotamia and Egypt from 4,000 to 3,000 BC, in Central and South America made from polished stone from 2,000 BC onwards, and also appeared in China and India made out of bronze and copper around the same time.
+They were made from polished copper in Mesopotamia and Egypt from 4,000 to 3,000 BC, in Central and South America from polished stone from 2,000 BC onwards, and also appeared in China and India made from bronze and copper around the same time.

 Techniques for creating mirrors advanced along with society.
 It was the Venetians that popularised mercury mirrors, so early (pre-18th century) mirrors of this manufacture are likely to be Italian.

 These were made by coating glass with a mixture of tin and mercury.